-The survey results show that 2.6% of Burera district have used a computer before and would feel confident using one again.
+The survey results show that only 2% of the population aged six and above in Gakenke district have used a computer before and would feel confident using one again.

 Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
 Only 4% at national level can be classified as computer literate.